playcanvas/blog/blog/2022-10-05-gltf-viewer-arrives-on-mobile-with-ar-support.md

     <img src="/img/gltf-viewer-mobile-hierarchy.png" style={{ width: '32%' }} alt="glTF Viewer Mobile Hierarchy" />
 </div>

 It’s now possible to verify the content and rendering of your assets no matter which device you’re working on.
-The viewer has been redesigned using mobile first principles, so you can explore glTF content just as well on mobile as you can on desktop.
+The viewer has been redesigned using mobile-first principles, so you can explore glTF content just as well on mobile as you can on desktop.
 The UI scales up or down depending on the device screen size and takes an uncluttered approach to ensure you can focus on the glTF content itself even on very small screens.

-### Quickly load models on mobile devices
+### Quickly Load Models on Mobile Devices

 When loading PlayCanvas viewer v3.0 on desktop, you’ll be presented with the option to load a glTF model from a URL.